 Watering Hostas in Pots

 Before watering, poke your finger into the soil.
 If it feels dry, then the plant needs water.
-If it’s still wet, you can wait another day.
+If it’s still wet, you can wait for another day.

 Always make sure that you use potting mix in pots, as garden soil likely won’t provide adequate drainage for a potted plant.
-Also choose a pot with at least one drainage hole at the bottom so that no standing water is left in the pot.
+Also, choose a pot with at least one drainage hole at the bottom so that no standing water is left in the pot.

 Watering Hostas: Mitigating Factors